 How to Create an Online Marketplace

-Creating an online marketplace can be a bit of a challenge.
-There’s plenty of online literature documenting how ecommerce entrepreneurs can start their own online businesses, but those online businesses tend to focus on solo entrepreneurs who are interested in selling their own products exclusively on their own websites.
+There’s plenty of online literature documenting how ecommerce entrepreneurs can start their own online businesses, but those online businesses tend to focus on solo entrepreneurs who are interested in selling their own products on their own websites.
 That’s not how online marketplaces work, so another approach must be taken.

-The best online marketplace platform we’ve come across, and the one that we recommend building your own online marketplace on, is Sharetribe.
+The best online marketplace platform we’ve come across, and the one that we recommend building yours on, is Sharetribe.

 Sharetribe is well-recognized in the ecommerce industry as being the most reliable, user-friendly and cost-effective way for entrepreneurs to start their own online marketplace.
 With their software, any entrepreneur will be able to build a well-designed online marketplace in the most efficient and secure way possible.